wamp-proto/wamp-proto/rfc/text/advanced/ap_pubsub_testament.md

 A *Client* can call the following procedures to set/flush Testaments:

-* `wamp.session.add_testament` to add a Testament which will be published on a particular topic when the Session is detatched or destroyed.
+* `wamp.session.add_testament` to add a Testament which will be published on a particular topic when the Session is detached or destroyed.
-* `wamp.session.flush_testaments` to remove the Testaments for that Session, either for when it is detatched or destroyed.
+* `wamp.session.flush_testaments` to remove the Testaments for that Session, either for when it is detached or destroyed.

 ##### wamp.session.add_testament